Board of Directors

 Irene Yang litigates intellectual property and commercial disputes in the high tech and life sciences industries.
 She represents clients in patent cases across a variety of technologies including cases involving FRAND obligations for the licensing of standard essential patents.
 In addition, she litigates cases involving trademarks, trade dress, copyright, business torts, and antitrust claims, and she counsels clients on IP issues.
 Her pro bono work encompasses immigration and asylum proceedings, veterans’ benefits claims, and employment discrimination litigation.
 Prior to joining the Board of Directors, Irene served as a co-chair of the Professional Development Committee.
 She earned her J.D. from the University of California, Davis School of Law and a B.S. in Computer Science from Stanford University.

-Before joining the AABA Board, Roland served as Co-Chair of AABA's Education Committee and on the Mentorship Committee.
+Before joining AABA's Board, Roland served as Co-Chair of AABA's Education Committee and on the Mentorship Committee.
 Roland earned his J.D. from the University of Virginia School of Law and his B.A., magna cum laude, from the University of California, San Diego.

 Directors at Large Biographies